 "Plagiarism is the act of presenting the words, idea, or images of another as your own; it denies authors or creators of content the credit they are due.
 Whether deliberate or unintentional, plagiarism violates ethical standards in scholarship" (p.
 254).
-This same principle applies to the illicit use of AI.
+This same principle applies to the illicit use of Al.

 Plagiarism: Researchers do not claim the words and ideas of another as their own; they give credit where credit is due.
 Quotations marks should be used to indicate the exact words of another.
 Each time you paraphrase another author (i.e., summarize a passage or rearrange the order of a sentence and change some of the words), you need to credit the source in the text.
 The key element of this principle is that authors do not present the work of another as if it were their own words.
 This can extend to ideas as well as written words.
 If authors model a study after one done by someone else, the originating author should be given credit.
 If the rationale for a study was suggested in the discussion section of someone else's article, the person should be given credit.
+Given the free exchange of ideas, which is very important for the health of intellectual discourse, authors may not know where an idea for a study originated.
 If authors do know, however, they should acknowledge the source; this includes personal communications (p.
 11).
 For guidance on proper documentation, consult the Academic Success Center or a recommended guide to documentation and research such as the Manual of the APA or the MLA Handbook for Writers of Research Papers.
 If you still have doubts concerning proper documentation, seek advice from your instructor prior to submitting a final draft.